Helpful tips from dentist in Highland, MI on minimizing risk of oral cancer

 Smokeless tobacco products (including chewing and snuff tobacco products) can create ulcers in the mouth called leukoplakia that can become cancerous.
 Other smokeless tobacco products contain chemicals that damage cancer protecting genes.

 The longer you use alcohol and the more you drink will raise your risk of oral cancer.
 Alcohol can cause changes in the body’s chemistry that breaks down its defenses against cancer.
 It has been found that people who ingest more than 3 and a half drinks per day have an increased cancer risk by 2 to 3 times.

 These are just a couple easy ways you can reduce your risk of oral cancers.
 Another way you can reduce this risk is by seeing your dentist regularly.
 With regular exams, the hope is that any early signs of oral cancer can be detected before allowed to progress.
-If you would like to make an appointment with Milford Dental Care, please call (248) 845-4575 today!Back to Oral Cancer Screening Page
+If you would like to make an appointment with Milford Dental and Associates, please call (248) 845-4575 today!Back to Oral Cancer Screening Page